research-ag/motoko-lib/README.md

 ## sha2

 A new optimization of the whole Sha2 family.
+The supported algorithms are:

+* sha224
+* sha256
+* sha512-224
+* sha512-256
+* sha384
+* sha512

 The incremental cost per block/chunk is:

 * sha224/sha256: 27,596 cycles per chunk (64 bytes) or 431 cycles per byte
 * sha512 variants: 40,128 cycles per chunk (128 bytes) or 313 cycles per byte

-(Roughly 80% faster than some other popular implementations.)
+The sha256 have been measured to be approximately 80% faster than the most commonly used implementations.

 # Unit tests